Byte-Craftsman-Alpha/Edu-Portal/README.md

 EduPortal is a student portal + admin panel built with **Flask** and **SQLite**.

-It includes a student-facing portal (dashboard/news/schedules/exams/library/profile) and an admin dashboard (news, schedules, exam forms, admit card windows, teachers, etc.).
+It includes a student-facing portal (dashboard/news/schedules/exams/library/profile) and an admin dashboard (students, news, schedules, exam forms, admit card windows, teachers, etc.).

 This repository is designed to be **easy to run locally** and includes a script to generate a full dummy database for end-to-end testing.